topdreg/aaron-tech-etc/README.md

 ## Known Issues/Future Plans
-Eventually I should implement persistent image storage versus using a URL.
+Eventually I should get around to implementing persistent image storage versus using a URL.
 And of course, I'm constantly figuring out how to make the item catalog look prettier.

 Security is also always a concern.
 I believe sql injection is not a problem with this application, as sqlalchemy's filter_by function supposedly guards against that.
 Still, there could be other security holes I'm not aware of.
 I'll be on a constant lookout.